Manne990/ManneDoForms/README.md

 VideoViewer - Download and play videos or stream from URL
 PdfView - View PDF documents (in-app on iOS and with intent on Android)
 DropDownView - Drop down for selecting from a collection of strings
+Form Validation - Bindable and flexible form validation engine with an MVVM pattern

 Xamarin Android
 RepeaterView - Repeats items from a collection using an adapter pattern